covid-19 (coronavirus) information

 the heart of our mission

-CURE connects the dots among UO’s three fundamental priorities.
+CURE connects the dots among the University of Oregon’s three fundamental priorities.

 CURE collaborates with faculty, the Office of the Vice President for Research and Innovation, Housing/Residence Life, the Clark Honors College, the Career Center, the Teaching Engagement Program, and other campus partners to: